 Giving up fragrance doesn’t mean you can’t smell nice.

-Essential oils (provided you are using a reputable brand) are gorgeous, safe and offer therapeutic benefits too.
-I love dabbing ginger and lemon on my wrists, my daughter goes for spearmint and my son loves orange.
+Essential oils (provided you are using a reputable brand) are gorgeous and safe alternative to synthetic perfume, and they offer therapeutic benefits too.
+I love dabbing a little jasmine on my wrists, my daughter goes for spearmint and my son loves orange.
 You can even make your own signature blend in a roller bottle.
 If you must use perfume, apply it sparingly to your clothing, rather than the sensitive skin of your neck and wrists.
 That is, if you must use perfume.